astrohelm/isolation/README.md

 <h1 align="center">Isolation</h1>

-**Why should i use it ?** How often do you see libraries which mutates global variables Or how often do you check libraries actins ?
+**Why should i use it ?** How often do you see libraries which mutates global variables Or how often do you check libraries actions ?
 Library provides script isolation in custom contexts to solve this issues.
 Also, isolation prevents global scope and prototypes pollution.

 > May be useful as routing loader, if some loaded route makes an error while runtime, you may